Ab

 Because the program is serviced through different routes, your Food Waste Collection Day is not necessarily the same as your trash and recycling collection day.

-Where should I put my compost bin for collection?
+Where should I put my food waste collection bin for collection?

-Your point of collection will be where you typically place your trash and recycling bins for collection (i.e., the front, back, or side of your house), unless notified otherwise.
-Please avoid placing the compost bin on top of your trash and recycling bins, or in a location where it would be onscured from view (e.g., directly behind a parked car).
+Please avoid placing the compost bin on top of your trash and recycling bins or in a location where it would be obscured from view (e.g., directly behind a parked car).
+If you have front collection, you may set your bin at the bottom of your front steps/walkway or at the curb/treebox area.

-Households currently receiving trash and recycling services from the DC Department of Public Works (DPW) were are eligible to participate in the Food Waste Collection program.
-DPW provides trash and recycling services to residential single-family households residing in buildings with 3 units or fewer.
+Households currently receiving trash and recycling services from the DC Department of Public Works (DPW) are eligible to participate in the Food Waste Collection program.
+DPW provides trash and recycling services to residential households residing in buildings with 3 units or fewer.
 Commercial properties and households living in multi-family residential buildings with 4 or more units are not eligible.
+These residents may use DPW's Food Waste Drop-Off program.

 DPW is not adding new participants at this time.
-However, we aim to add a limited number of new households in the new year as current participants move away or opt-out.
+However, we aim to add a limited number of new households in 2025 as current participants move away or opt out.
 Priority will be given to residents living in designated low-income and disadvantaged communities across the District, mainly concentrated in Wards 5, 7, and 8.
 If you are interested in participating in the future, you may get on the waitlist by filling out the form here: https://www.surveymonkey.com/r/CompostDCInterest

 The sign-up period has now closed.
 All selected households have been notified if they were selected via a confirmation email or phone call from the Department of Public Works’ Office of Waste Diversion ([email protected]).

-As we tranisiton from a pilot to a program, DPW aims to add a limited number of new households in the new year only as current participants move away or opt-out.
-Priority will be given to residents living in designated low-income and disadvantaged communities across the District, mainly concentrated in Wards 5, 7, and 8.
-More details to come.
+As we transition from a pilot to a program, DPW will be adding a limited number of new households in 2025 only as current participants move away or opt out.
+Priority will be given to residents living in designated low-income and disadvantaged communities across the District—more details to come.

-If you are interested in receiving food waste collection services next year or in the future, please encourage them get on the waitlist by filling out the form here: https://www.surveymonkey.com/r/CompostDCInterest
+If you are interested in receiving food waste collection services, we encourage you to get on the waitlist by filling out the form here: https://www.surveymonkey.com/r/CompostDCInterest.
+In the meantime, check out our Food Waste Drop-Off program!

 What resources and equipment do participating households receive?

-Participating households will receive a welcome packet in the mail and via email, which details best practices for food waste collection and how food waste will be collected, as well as a starter kit which includes an outdoor and indoor collection bin and a starter set of compostable bags
+Participating households will receive a welcome packet in the mail or via email, which details best practices for food waste collection and how food waste will be collected, as well as a physical starter kit that includes an outdoor and indoor collection bin and a starter set of compostable bags.

 What materials can I put in my food waste collection bin?